Nigorjeanluc/Nigorjeanluc/README.md

 - 👋 Hi, I’m Igor J.L Ndiramiye
-- 👀 I’m interested in Fullstack development
+- 👀 I’m interested in Fullstack development & DevOps
-- 🌱 I’m currently teaching software development in high school
+- 🌱 I’m currently teaching software development in high school at CGFK
-- 💞️ I’m looking to collaborate on with other developer
+- 💞️ I’m looking to collaborate on with other developers
-- 📫 How to reach me, nigorjeanluc@gmail.com
+- 📫 How to reach me?
+Email me on nigorjeanluc@gmail.com

 <!---
 Nigorjeanluc/Nigorjeanluc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.